verissimohenry/verissimohenry-Find-Your-House-frontendd/README.md

 # Find-Your-House

 ## Project Description
 Find-Your-House App is an application designed to track results using back-end API, which was also custom built for this app ([API Repo](https://github.com/verissimohenry/verissimohenry-Find-Your-House-backend.git)).
 It fetches data.
-It also allows user to post new data.
+It also allows users to post new data.

 ### Features
 - Login with username